-Financial dashboards have become essential tools for data-driven decision making, but accessibility considerations often receive insufficient attention during development.
+Financial dashboards have become essential tools for data-driven decision making, yet accessibility considerations often receive insufficient attention during development.
 This oversight not only excludes users with disabilities but also creates potential compliance risks.
-For React-based financial dashboards, implementing accessibility isn’t merely a compliance checkbox but an opportunity to improve usability for all users.
+For React-based financial dashboards, implementing accessibility isn’t merely a compliance checkbox; it’s an opportunity to improve usability for all users.
+My experience in analyzing numerous system deployments underscores this critical point.

 The Accessibility Imperative for Financial Tools